 One of my nieces sent me an email linking to a You Tube video by Kevin O'Leary.
 She and her older sister have a hate on for Prime Minister Justin Trudeau.
 I am not sure why.
 I know Trudeau made some big mistakes, immigration and the quickly growing national debt, immediately come to mind.

 He was in power for nine years.
-Sure, he did something right.What really bothers me is the nasty tone of much of the criticism.
+Surely, he did something right.What really bothers me about the criticism is the nasty tone of much of it.
 The title of the You Tube post is:

 Kevin O’Leary: Trudeau, the ‘Idiot King,’ is Gone—But ‘Dante’s Hell’ Awaits Next Leader